For the current version, please visit the website.

 We retain these exception reports for at least thirty days.

 We recognize that downtime can be costly and reflect poorly on your business.
-As such, we will provide compensation in the form of credit card refunds if certain uptime goals are not met and you request a refund.
+As such, we offer an SLA to customers on the Premier Plan.
+We will provide compensation in the form of a refund to your credit card (if you have one on file) or a service credit toward future payments (if you do not have a credit card on file) if certain uptime goals are not met and you are a qualifying plan and request a refund.

-If uptime during a billing period is below 99.5%, you are entitled to a refund of your entire monthly fee.
+If uptime during a Usage Period is below 99.9%, you are entitled to refund or service credit equal to 50% of your last Usage Period payment (not including any Usage fees).

-If uptime during a billing period is below 99.9%, you are entitled to a refund of half of your monthly fee.
+If uptime during a Usage Period is below 99.5%, you are entitled to refund or service credit equal to 100% of your last Usage Period payment (not including any Usage fees).

 Please make sure that all IP addresses are white-listed, as we may switch between these at any time.